fbpx

 Do you conduct Medication Management Reviews?

-From 1 July 2025, current Medication Review Numbers (MRNs) will become invalid and pharmacists who have not obtained a new credential and MRN will be unable to claim payments for MMR services.
+From 1 January 2026, pharmacists who have not obtained a new credential and MRN will not be able to claim payments for MMR services.

 How do I obtain the new credential?